Thilakeshwaran/genai-math-llm-integration/README.md

 ## RESULT:
-Hence,the python program to design and implement a Python function for converting miles to km, integrating it with a chat completion system utilizing the function-calling feature of a large language model (LLM) is written successfully and executed.
+Hence, the Python program to design and implement a Python function for calculating the area of a circle and integrate it with a chat completion system utilizing the function-calling feature of a large language model (LLM) is written successfully and executed.